State of Alaska

 Get tested and self-isolate if you get sick or develop COVID-19 symptoms.

-Get a second COVID-19 test 7-14 days after you arrive in Alaska.
+Get an optional second COVID-19 test 5-14 days after you arrive in Alaska.

 Wash your hands frequently and wipe down high touch surfaces.

 Practice social distancing by staying at least 6 feet away from others.